How Trauma Therapy Can Help with the Avoidance of Pain

 Every helper needs support of their own.
 A counselor is an important addition to make for both your loved one with PTSD and for yourself.
 A therapist at Newport Beach Christian Counseling can give you the assurance you need, as well as long-term support.

 If you are interested in meeting with a Christian counselor, contact us at Newport Beach Christian Counseling in California today.
-We will arrange a visit with a qualified therapist in Newport Beach.
+We will arrange a visit with a qualified therapist.
 They will lend their support to you as you care for and cope with your loved one’s PTSD.

 Photo: